-One of the best things you can do for yourself and your baby is to eat small frequent meals full of nutrients and fiber to keep things moving smoothly (to avoid constipation and hemorrhoids) and growth on track.
-This means some pre-planning and prep work may be the sign of the times so you can avoid noshing on easily accessible sugar-filled snacks on-the-go.
-A good way to keep healthy snacks on hand is investing in liquid and food storage containers for snacking and hydration.
+One of the best things you can do for yourself and your baby is to eat small, frequent meals full of nutrients and fiber to keep things moving smoothly (to avoid constipation and hemorrhoids) and keep growth on track.
+This means some pre-planning and prep work may be the sign of the times so you can avoid noshing on easily accessible sugar-filled snacks on the go.
+A good way to keep healthy snacks on hand is to invest in liquid and food storage containers for snacking and hydration.

-- Hydro Flask Bottle Stainless Steel Insulated with Sport Cap.
+- Water on the go is easiest to keep on hand with a great water bottle with either a wide mouth opening for easy cleaning or a sports bottle lid for easy sipping.
+Steel options include the Hydro Flask Bottle Stainless Steel Insulated with Sport Cap.
 A silicone sleeved glass choice is the Lifefactory 22 Ounce Glass Bottle with Classic Cap.

-- Lunch Bots 16 Ounce Thermal Stainless Food Container is an insulated stainless steel container with a screw-top lid that can hold liquids or solids without leaking.
+- Single containers are great for snacks on the go and make clean-up a breeze.
+The Lunch Bots 16 Ounce Thermal Stainless Food Container is an insulated stainless steel container with a screw-top lid that can hold liquids or solids without leaking.

 - American College of Obstetricians and Gynecologists - Nutrition During Pregnancy